Post-Election Analysis 2020: Trade

 Despite the Trump Administration's ECRA implementation hurdles, the Biden Administration will seek to continue developing controls for "emerging technologies."
 In January 2020, BIS issued export restrictions pursuant to an Export Administration Regulations safeguard provision for artificial intelligence software designed to analyze satellite images.
 In May 2020, BIS issued an interim final rule to restrict the supply of certain non-US items derived from US technology or software to Huawei.
 These new restrictions come after BIS added Huawei and 114 of its non-US affiliates to the BIS Entity List.
 In July 2020, BIS published a notice of inquiry seeking comments on the development of new export controls on "surveillance systems and other items of human rights concern."
 BIS also imposed new export controls on trade with China and Hong Kong.
 Separately, the administration used criminal indictments based on trade secret theft to control emerging technologies.

 Future of Sanctions Programs

 In Congress, there is bipartisan support for targeted sanctions against China, Iran, Venezuela, and Russia.
-Congress will continue passing sanctions bills which purport to impose new sanctions in advance of foreign policy and human rights goals but that, in reality, authorize the president to impose such sanctions at the president's discretion.
-Such phantom sanctions bills have become routine and have not in themselves resulted in an expansion of sanctions beyond those already consistent with the president's own sanctions agenda.
+Congress likely will continue passing sanctions bills which purport to impose new sanctions in advance of foreign policy and human rights goals but that, in reality, authorize the President to impose such sanctions at the President's discretion.
+Such phantom sanctions bills have become routine and have not in themselves resulted in an expansion of sanctions beyond those already consistent with the President's own sanctions agenda.

 * * *